 What if I already have a health plan?

-If you’re already covered under someone else’s plan (like your parents’ or spouse’s), you have two options: (1) you can bundle them together for even more coverage; (2) you may be able to opt out and save yourself a few bucks—but you have to do it by September 18.
+If you’re already covered under someone else’s plan (like your parents’ or spouse’s), you have two options: (1) you can bundle them together for even more coverage; (2) you may be able to opt out and save yourself a few bucks—but you have to do it by September 18, 2017 (Fall) or January 19, 2018 (Winter).
 And remember, your provincial plan isn’t a substitute for the DSU plan.

 - Log in to DalOnline with your NetID and password